 ATX Version 2.2 - 24 wire motherboard connector

-The color scheme used for the voltages in the 24 pin connector holds for the other ATX standard power supply connectors.
+The color scheme used for each voltage in the 24 pin connector holds for the other ATX standard power supply connectors.
 However, brand name manufacturers, especially older Dells, often used proprietary power supplies and made up their own color coding, so I wouldn't throw out a power supply that supplies 5V where you think it should supply 3.3V.
 It's more likely a proprietary design than a failure.

 The 5V on Pin 9 is always present when the power supply is plugged in.
 This connection supplies power to the various PC circuits that operate even when the PC is turned off, such as "Wake on Modem" or "Wake on LAN."
-It's also the reason you should never work in the PC with the power supply plugged in, unless you can remember to turn off the override switch every time.
+It's also the reason you should never work in the PC with the power supply plugged in, unless you can remember to turn off the ATX override switch on the back of the power supply every time.
 This live power is supplied to the adapter slots, so replacing adapters with the power cord plugged in may damage the motherboard or adapters.
 Even though the drive leads aren't powered with the system turned off, you might drop a screw while working on a drive.
 If that screw lands in just the wrong place, like an open bus slot, it could create a short and damage the motherboard.

+Start by removing the power and data cables from the DVD drive, you can do this with the power supply plugged in.
+If the system doesn't start, the DVD isn't the problem, so the next step is to start removing adapters, one at a time, leaving the video for last.
+Unplug the power cord or switch off the power strip before removing each adapter, then reconnect to power up.
+If the system powers up, replace all adapters except the last one removed before power came on.
+If power still comes on, try the last adapter you removed in different slot before giving up on it.
 If you find an adapter that actually prevents the system from powering up, it must be replaced.
 If you are running with dual PCI Express video cards, try running with just one and then just the other.
-If you have a single video card slot, whether PCI Express or AGP, it could be that slot is faulty.
-Another possibility is that the adapter is keyed as universal but is installed on a new motherboard that expects low voltage AGP adapters (AGP 4X or 8X).
+If you have a single high speed video card slot, whether PCI Express or the older AGP technology, it could be that slot is faulty.
+Another possibility if you're using parts from older PCs that date back to the last technology transition is that the adapter is keyed as universal but is installed on a new motherboard that expects low voltage AGP adapters (AGP 4X or 8X).

 Once you've eliminated the drives and the adapters, one of the few remaining possibilities is a motherboard short.
-Remove the motherboard and check for a standoff or screw located in the wrong place or rolling around loose.
+Remove the motherboard and check for a standoff or screw installed in the wrong place or rolling around loose.
 I often build out systems on the bench without a case, supporting the motherboard on a static proof bag over a cardboard box or some similar arrangement to give the adapters room to seat.
-This method eliminates any case mounting issues from the diagnostics process, but it introduces all sorts of risks, not the least of which is absence of the case ground.
+This method eliminates any case mounting issues from the troubleshooting process, but it introduces all sorts of risks, not the least of which is absence of the case ground.

 Normally, a short circuit will result in a burnt smell and a ruined motherboard, sometimes damaging any of the attached components (memory, CPU, adapters) as well.
-In many instances, you'll be able to figure out which component is ruined by the presence of burn marks or a strong odor of smoke coming from the component, though if it happens in a closed case, the smoky smell can stick to everything.
+In many instances, you'll be able to figure out which component is ruined by the presence of burn marks or a strong odor of smoke coming from the component, though when it happens in a closed case, the smoky smell can stick to everything.
 If you can't locate a failed component by visual inspection, you need to have access to a test-bed system (an inexpensive but completely functioning PC for testing questionable parts).
 Don't test parts that may be fried in a good system, because some types of failures will cause damage to the next machine.